 We removed the bedroom door which opened up the entrance leaving a large archway to frame the bedroom.

 The above cowhide rug is from Brimfield flea market.
+I’m not a fan of it any more and I’m looking at buying another one.
+My friend got one from bazaar velvet and she loves it.
+There’s just so many different types of rugs that I’m spoilt for choice!
 I’ve written about Brimfield before here in 2014 and here in 2013.

 We found the chandelier at a local architectural salvage yard.
 The skull head was found at Brimfield flea market.